RedHatInsights/hooks-backend/README.md

 ## Usage

-The main entry point to send messages is a predefined Kafka topic: `notifications.outbox`.
+The main entry point to send messages is a predefined Kafka topic: `hooks.outbox`.
 Messages from that topic would be processed by notifications backend and sent to different services according to user's preferences.

 ## Architecture